Getting Started¶

 repo.
 These are in Python Notebook (.ipynb

-In order to run the exampes, first ensure that jupyter
+In order to run the notebook examples, first ensure that jupyter

 is installed on your system.
 These were developed in jupyter-lab